a-chervin/onlinedebug/README.md

 <h4>The project is aimed to be useful for java developer.
 The most obvious use case of this utility<br>
-    is simplification of troubleshooting process and code investigation in places where regular debugging is impossible or problematic:</h4>
+    is simplification of troubleshooting process and code investigation in places where regular<br> debugging is impossible or problematic:</h4>

 <ul>